Loudness Normalization: The Future of File-Based Playback

 Frequency compensation uses the Widrow–Hoff adaptive filtering algorithm of one-channel adaptive compensation.
 It is most effective for narrowband stationary interferences.

-The filter adjusts itself smoothly, maintaining the sound quality of the speech.
-The frequency compensation in this process also provides adaptive compensation in time domain.
-It enables removal of both narrowband stationary interferences as well as regular ones (vibrations, power-line pickups, electrical device noises, steady music, room, traffic and water noises, reverberation, etc.).
+The filter adjusts smoothly, maintaining speech quality.
+The frequency compensation in this process also provides adaptive time-domain compensation.
+It enables the removal of both narrowband stationary interference and regular interference (vibrations, power-line pickups, electrical device noises, steady music, room, traffic, and water noises, reverberation, etc.).

-The main advantage is its capability to preserve the speech signal much better than other filters usually do.
-Since the audio interferences in some cases may be removed only partially, it is possible to use frequency compensation more than once.
+The main advantage is its ability to preserve the speech signal better than other filters do.
+Since audio interference may be removed only partially in some cases, it is possible to use frequency compensation multiple times.

-Power-line buzz masking the conversation between two people:
+Power-line buzz masks the conversation between two people:

 Adaptive Impulse Filter

-Adaptive impulse filter automatically restores speech or musical fragments distorted and masked by various pulse interferences such as clicks, radio noises, knocks, gunshots etc. Adaptive impulse filtering algorithms enhance the signal quality by suppressing strong signal impulses, thereby unmasking the useful audio signal and improving its intelligibility.
+An adaptive impulse filter automatically restores speech or musical fragments distorted and masked by various pulse interferences, such as clicks, radio noise, knocks, and gunshots.
+Adaptive impulse filtering algorithms enhance the signal quality by suppressing strong signal impulses, thereby unmasking the useful audio signal and improving its intelligibility.

 During impulse filtration, it substitutes impulses with smoothed and weakened interpolated signals.
 If the algorithm does not detect an impulse, it leaves the fragment intact.
 It also does not suppress tonal interferences and broadband noises.